alopezrivera/mpl_plotter/README.md

 ---

-Two more examples (result in the table below):
+Two more examples (results in the table below):

 1. We can add some customization to make our line look a bit better: